polimi-ispl/prnu-anonymization-detector/README.md

 python generate_db.py
 ```
 This will generate several .csv files in `data/db`, containing the paths
 of the images in `data/dataset`.
-For convenience, we distribute a very
+For convenience, we included a very
 reduced subset of the images we considered for this work, alongside their
 matching PRNUs.
 The original images are from
 [Dresden dataset](http://forensics.inf.tu-dresden.de/ddimgdb/).